Step by step instructions to Installing a Turbo Kit

 Indeed, even with a turbo kit, it’s not a good idea to just bolt the turbo onto the engine.
 You need to prepare the engine for the turbo as much as the turbo sets up before you mount it.
 If the turbine uses a fluid bearing, as most do, the oil pan will usually need to be replaced with one that has the proper oil fitting to connect the turbocharger.
 Fluid bearings use oil from the sump to support and cool the turbine.
 This means they not only require a connection to the oil pan.
 But they may also require additional filters and in some cases an additional oil cooler.
 This is also the time to mount the intercooler if you use one.
 The installer should also remove the existing exhaust, as the turbo normally mounts to the exhaust manifold.

 Once the turbo and engine are prepared, the turbo assembly should be mounted on the exhaust and after that connected to the intake manifold or intercooler if one is installed.
 When this is done and the unit is set up, connect the turbo to the air filter housing.
 In all cases, it is essential to check that all hoses and gaskets are accurately connected and fitted to ensure minimum of leaks.

 Installing a turbo is one of the most cost-effective ways of increasing the power of a non-turbo car.
 With a turbo kit, it becomes a simple matter of preparing the turbo and the engine and then mating them together.
-After that, all the owner has to do is set up the turbo, fill the car with premium gas, and enjoy the increased performance the turbo brings.
+After that, all the owner needs to set up the turbo.
+Then fill the car with premium gas, and enjoy the increased performance the turbo brings.